 Living close to roadways can pose health risks related to pollution from traffic.
 EPA researchers are looking at ways to mitigate these risks, including placing vegetation barriers along roads to reduce pollution.
 Read more about this research in the Science Matters story Living Close to Roadways: Health Concerns and Mitigation Strategies.

-About the Author: Kacey Fitzpatrick is a student contractor and writer working with the science communication team in EPA’s Office of Research and Development.
+About the Author: Kacey Fitzpatrick is a writer on the science communication team in EPA’s Office of Research and Development.